My name is Otto Kokstein, and I am a student in the Czech Republic with the goal of studying nuclear engineering in the future.

 Obsah

-Co bude lokalizováno
+Co je lokalizováno

 Téměř každý text ve hře, tedy například: